 The ability of a receiver to start position calculations without being given an approximate location and time.

-a characteristic which describes a Feature.
-Attributes can be thought of as questions which are asked about the Feature.
+A characteristic that describes a feature.
+Attributes can be thought of as questions that are asked about the feature.

 The number of hours per day that a particular location has sufficient satellites (above the specified elevation angle and less than the specified PDOP value) to make a GPS position fix.